 These stories should also be differentiated from children’s films, which usually feature younger protagonists – the films covered here feature adolescents and teens where a crucial element of the plot is the aspect of growing up.
 Children’s films are simply about kids having an adventure for the most part, while Coming of Age stories are usually (although certainly not always) tinged with a patina of nostalgia and are about looking back to the past.

-There have been numerous classics in the field from George Lucas’s second film American Graffiti (1973), John Hughes’ The Breakfast Club (1985) to the Stephen King adaptation Stand By Me (1986) and Terrence Malick’s The Tree of Life (2011) to more modern works like Boyhood (2014), Lady Bird (2016) and American Honey (2016).
+There have been numerous classics in the field from George Lucas’s second film American Graffiti (1973), John Hughes’ The Breakfast Club (1985) to the Stephen King adaptation Stand By Me (1986) and Terrence Malick’s The Tree of Life (2011) to more recent works like Boyhood (2014), Lady Bird (2016) and American Honey (2016).